conneroisu/semanticrouter-go/examples/veterinarian/README.md

 # Veterinarian

-An example of a semantic router for a veterinarian's office.
+An example of a semantic router understanding semantic found within a veterinarian's office.

 ## Usage